 Although Gold and Silver are the most famous precious metals, Platinum Coins have quickly found favour with discerning investors and collectors.
 Platinum lacks the history of gold or silver as a coinage metal but platinum bullion coins have proven popular since the 1970s thanks to the metal’s greater rarity.

-Although platinum has limited use in legal tender currency terms, it is an important industrial commodity and it’s in high demand among collectors and investors.
-Traditionally, platinum has traded at a similar or greater premium than Gold.
-Since around 80% of the world’s platinum comes from South Africa where disruptions in the mining industry can affect price and supply, Platinum Bullion is an increasingly attractive option.
-All Coins need to have a millesimal fineness of .9995 to be considered Pure Platinum.
+Platinum is an important industrial commodity and it’s in high demand among collectors and investors.
+Traditionally, platinum has traded at a similar or greater premium than gold.
+Since around 80% of the world’s platinum comes from South Africa where disruptions in the mining industry can affect price and supply, platinum bullions are an increasingly attractive option.
+All Coins need to have a millesimal fineness of .9995 to be considered pure platinum.

 Platinum Coins are often issued with a legal tender face value to meet the classification criteria for Bullion Coins.
 However, their actual worth far outweighs their nominal value and adds to their appeal.
 Platinum Coins also tend to have far lower mintages than comparable Gold or Silver Bullion Coins.
 Some of the most notable include:

 The Platinum American Eagle - unlike Gold and Silver Eagles, the Platinum Eagle has an annually changing reverse design and is only available as a 1 oz coin.
 The ‘Vistas of Liberty’ designs were launched in 2009 and show the Statue of Liberty gazing towards the future.